suman1994/todolist/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Here One is ToDoList where we can add new items and cut it or delete it. also displaying current time.
+Another is where we can click on plus digit will increase continue and when we click on minus digit will decrease with react hooks.

 ## Available Scripts